 Since $I := \Meth(I')$ is a canonical informant for $L$, we have $\beta(M,I)$.
 Moreover, for all $t \in \N$ holds $\ps(I[\simu_{I'}(t)]) \subseteq \ps(I'[t])$ and $\ng(I[\simu_{I'}(t)]) \subseteq \ng(I'[t])$ by the definitions of $\simu_{I'}$ and of $I$ using $\Meth$.
 Finally, and the delayability of $\beta$ yields $\beta(M',I')$. \end{proof}

-Therefore, while considering delayable learning from informants, looking only at canonical informants already yields the full picture also for set-driven learners.
+Therefore, while considering delayable learning from informant, looking only at canonical informant already yields the full picture also for set-driven learners.
 Clearly, the picture is also the same for so-called \emph{partially set-driven learners} that base their hypotheses only on the set and the number of samples.

-The next proposition answers the arising question, whether Lemma \ref{MethInfWlogInfSdDelayableEx} also holds, when requiring the non-delayable learning restriction of consistency, negatively.
+The next proposition answers the arising question, whether Lemma \ref{lem:canInfSdDelayableEx} also holds, when requiring the non-delayable learning restriction of consistency, negatively.

 $H$ denotes the halting problem.

 \begin{proposition} For $\CalL := \{ 2 H \cup 2(H\cup\{x\})+1 \mid x \in \N \}$ holds

 Particularly, $[\Inf\Cons\Ex] \subsetneq [\Inf_{\can}\Cons\Ex]$. \end{proposition} \begin{proof} Let $p:\N\to\N$ be computable such that $W_{p(x)}=2 H \cup 2(H\cup\{x\})+1$ for every $x\in\N$ and let $h$ be an index for $2H\cup2H+1$.
 Consider the total learner $M$ defined by